 Step 2: Sand the Wood

 Sanding not only removes blemishes, discoloration and knife-blade marks but it also opens the pores of the wood so the sealer can penetrate, so it's a must even for new countertops.
-Use an orbital sander with a square pad because triangular pads tend to dig small depressions into the solid wood that are noticeable after you apply the sealer.
+Use a sander with a square pad because triangular pads tend to dig small depressions into the solid wood that are noticeable after you apply the sealer.

 The choice of sandpaper grits depends on how much damage you have to erase.
 Start with 150-grit paper and progress to 220- or 280-grit paper when damage is slight, but use 100- or 120-grit paper to sand out knife marks or other damage before progressing to finer grits.
 For the smoothest results, do the final sanding by hand, going with the grain, before removing all of the sanding dust with a tack cloth in preparation for sealing.